-6. Agreement with PSE - Funding is provided for the collective bargaining agreement between Public School Employees of Washington (PSE) and Western Washington University.
-The agreement includes a 2 percent increase in base wages, effective July 1, 2015; a 1.8 percent increase in base wages, effective July 1, 2016; a 2.5 percent salary adjustment for targeted classifications; and a change in standby pay rate.
-(General Fund-State, Institutions of Higher Education-Dedicated Local Account-Nonappropriated, Institutions of Higher Education-Grant and Contracts Account-Nonappropriated, Institutions of Higher Education-Operating Fees Account-Nonappropriated)
+- 6. Agreement with PSE Funding is provided for the collective bargaining agreement between Public School Employees of Washington (PSE) and Western Washington University.
+The agreement includes a 3 percent increase in base wages, effective July 1, 2015; and a 1.8 percent increase in base wages, effective July 1, 2016.
+(General Fund-State, Institutions of Higher Education-Dedicated Local Account-Nonappropriated, Institutions of Higher Education-Grant and Contracts Account-Nonappropriated, Institutions of Higher Education-Operating Fees Account-Nonappropriated) - 7.
+General Wage Incr-State Employees Funding is provided for wage increases for state employees who are not represented by a union or who are covered by a bargaining agreement that is not subject to financial feasibility determination.
+It is sufficient for a general wage increase of 3 percent, effective July 1, 2015; a general wage increase of 1.8 percent for employees who earn \$2,500 a month or more, effective July 1, 2016; and a general wage increase of 1 percent plus a \$20 per month increase for employees who earn less than \$2,500 per month, effective July 1, 2016.
+This item includes general government workers.
+(General Fund-State, various other accounts)